Skip to main content

 Technical Analysis

-CVE-2026-2086 identifies a critical buffer overflow vulnerability in the UTT HiPER 810G network device, specifically in the management interface component.
-The flaw resides in the strcpy function within the /goform/formFireWall endpoint, where improper handling of the GroupName argument allows an attacker to overflow the buffer.
+CVE-2026-2086 is a buffer overflow vulnerability identified in the UTT HiPER 810G network device, specifically affecting the management interface component.
+The flaw resides in the strcpy function within the /goform/formFireWall endpoint, where the GroupName parameter is improperly handled, allowing an attacker to overflow the buffer.
 This vulnerability can be exploited remotely without requiring authentication or user interaction, making it highly accessible to attackers.
-The buffer overflow can lead to arbitrary code execution or denial of service, severely compromising the device's confidentiality, integrity, and availability.
-The affected version is 1.7.7-171114 and earlier, with no vendor patch available as of the publication date.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (VC:H/VI:H/VA:H).
-The exploit is publicly available, increasing the likelihood of active exploitation.
-The vendor was contacted but did not respond, leaving organizations reliant on mitigation strategies rather than patches.
-This vulnerability is particularly concerning for environments where UTT HiPER 810G devices manage firewall configurations or other critical network functions.
+The buffer overflow can lead to arbitrary code execution, complete device compromise, or denial of service by crashing the management interface or the device itself.
+The affected version is 1.7.7-171114 and earlier.
+Despite early notification, the vendor has not issued any patches or advisories, and a public exploit has been released, increasing the risk of exploitation in the wild.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:H/VA:H/SC:N/SI:N/SA:N/E:P) reflects a network attack vector with low complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
+The lack of supply chain or security controls exacerbates the threat.
+This vulnerability is critical for organizations relying on UTT HiPER 810G devices for network management and firewall functions, as exploitation could lead to unauthorized access, data leakage, or network disruption.

 Potential Impact